The Elmwood Dental Digital Smile Design Process

 APPOINTMENT

-1 Hour: Final Photos & Follow-up
+Final Photos and Follow-up

-Step 7: Smile Preparation & Provisionals
+Smile Preparation and Provisionals

 The term “preparation” refers to the modification of a tooth in order to prepare it to receive a restoration of some kind.
 Typically there is a need to remove some of the outer tooth enamel in order to replace it with a ceramic or composite tooth colored alternative.
 This holds true for both a ceramic crown, and a porcelain veneer.
 Both examples above ultimately allow for the cementation of the restoration over the newly shaped or prepared tooth.